-Welsh triathlete Non-Stanford is confident she can make the maximum of her first-ever World Cup win following a winter disrupted through injury.
+Welsh triathlete Non-Stanford is confident she can make the most of her first-ever World Cup win following a winter disrupted by injury.

 The 28-12 months-vintage gained the Chengdu event in China and will now compete in her first World Series triathlon of the season in Yokohama, Japan, on Saturday.

-“For me, the weekend turned about getting again into racing and refocusing greater than the victory itself,” she said.
+“For me, the weekend turned about getting back into racing and refocusing more than the victory itself,” she said.

 “Winning offers me a bit more self-assurance going into the World Series.”